mobizt/FirebaseClient/README.md

 ### TCP KeepAlive

-The TCP session KeepAlive can be done by the network client if it was supportd e.g. WiFiClient in ESP32.
+The TCP session KeepAlive can be done by the network client if it was supportd e.g. `WiFiClient` in ESP32.

-If you use core SSL client e.g. WiFiClientSecre or WiFiSSLClient, this feature is not availabel.
+If you use core SSL client e.g. `WiFiClientSecre` or `WiFiSSLClient`, this feature is not availabel.

-Which in the old library this feature was done with internal SSL client and WiFiClient.
+Which in the old library, this feature was done with internal SSL client and `WiFiClient` integration.

-If you want to use this feature and if you use ESP32, you can use ESP_SSLClient library that included in this library and set the WiFiClient as the client.
+If you want to use this feature and if you use ESP32, you can use `ESP_SSLClient` library that included in this library and set the `WiFiClient` as the client.

 The following example is for using TCP KeepAlive with WiFiClient in ESP32.